- Childfree refers to not having children by choice.

 Still, others had a rougher start in life or see the state of the world and decided, like Mariah, that they would “never bring a child into this world.”

-- Life Got In The Way: Then, there are the women who wanted children, but one way or another, life threw obstacles at them and the babies never quite materialized.
+- Life Got In The Way: Then, there are the women who wanted children, and perhaps even dreamed about being pregnant, but one way or another, life threw obstacles at them and the babies never quite materialized.

 Megan, a client of mine who didn’t marry until she was forty, said, “You know, I wanted a baby.
 But by the time I met the right guy, it seemed too difficult to start now.”